dmbarbour/wikilon/docs/AwelonLang.md

 Evaluation strategy is unspecified, and the default may be a heuristic mix of lazy, eager, and parallel.
 Awelon's primitives are confluent, therefore valid computations should reach the same result regardless of strategy.
 If evaluation halts early (e.g. on breakpoint or quota) thena runtime's evaluation strategy and optimizations may be exposed.
 Annotations may guide evaluation strategy explicitly, influencing the rendered result (but not its meaning).

-### Arity Annotations
+### Arity Awaiting Annotations

-Arity annotations are very useful for Awelon, and have simple rewrite rules:
+Arity awaiting annotations are useful for Awelon, and have simple rewrite rules:

         [B][A](a2) == [B][A]
         [C][B][A](a3) == [C][B][A]